emsifa/evo/README.md

 }
 ```

-If you want to apply same middleware to all routes in a controller, you can attach `RouteMiddleware` to your controller class like example below:
+If you want to apply same middleware to every routes in a controller, you can attach `RouteMiddleware` to your controller class like an example below:

 ```php
 <?php